catjsteam/catjs/README.md

 * **Manual scrap resolve** Set the scrap for manual resolve
 Only when your test script is ready set to resolved.

+  First add an annotation to the scrap:

+        @@resolve false

+  Then in the script code:

         // catjs promise declaration
         var catjsdef = _catjs.manager.defer();
         ...